QuangDX001/Project_Back/README.md

 - A web app with task management (include authentication and authorization)

 - 3 type of user: Admin, Moderator and User
-- If you need pre data, I have included a .sql file (run with mySQL Workbench)

 ## Requirements